Aims:

 Material Description:

-The Montessori Smelling Bottles consist of eight bottles with perforated lids.
-Each set contains four bottles with distinct smells that can be matched.
-The bottles are designed to be paired based on similar scents and include:
+The Montessori Smelling Bottles set consists of eight bottles with perforated lids, each containing a distinct scent.
+The set features four pairs of bottles, with each pair designed to be matched based on similar aromas.

 - Set 1: Floral Scents (e.g., Lavender, Rose)